 High-level functions carried out by the brain, including comprehension and use of speech; visual perception and construction; calculation ability; attention (information processing); memory; and executive functions such as planning, problem solving, and self-monitoring.

 Type of neurogenic bladder dysfunction in RMS (also called detrusor-external sphincter dyssynergia [DESD]).
 Simultaneous contractions of the bladder's detrusor muscle and external sphincter cause urine to be trapped in the bladder, resulting in symptoms of urinary urgency, hesitancy, dribbling, or incontinence.

 Condition in which bowel movements happen less frequently than is normal for the particular individual or the stool is small, hard, and difficult or painful to pass.

 Permanent shortening of the muscles and tendons adjacent to a joint, which can result from severe, untreated spasticity and interferes with normal movement around the affected joint.
 If left untreated, the affected joint can become frozen in a fixed position.

 Often known as steroids, corticosteroids are an anti-inflammatory medicine prescribed for a wide range of conditions.

-Destruction of the myelin sheath, which surrounds the “axons” or nerve fibers in the central nervous system, that results in interruptions of communications between neurons.
+Destruction of the myelin sheath—which surrounds the axons, or nerve fibers, in the CNS—that results in interruptions of communications between neurons.
 Regions of demyelination cause interruptions in the conduction of nerve impulses.

-Double vision or the simultaneous awareness of two images of the same object that results from a failure of the two eyes to work in a coordinated fashion.
+Double vision or the simultaneous awareness of 2 images of the same object that results from a failure of the 2 eyes to work in a coordinated fashion.

 As defined by the World Health Organization (WHO), a disability (resulting from an impairment) is a restriction or lack of ability to perform an activity in the manner of, or within the range considered normal for, a human being.